OxFloodNet/sensor-device/PCB/README.md

-This contains the EAGLE files and gerbers for creating an Oxfloodnet Sensor PCB v3.1.
-The sensor has the following features:
+This repository contains the EAGLE files and gerbers for creating an Oxfloodnet Sensor PCB v3.1.

+The sensor device has the following features:
 * Arduino-compatible code wireless sensor node
 * Wireless
   * Transmits using 433, 868 or 915* MHz  (*USA only)